 The comedy ramps up when Deanna runs into her ex Dan (Matt Walsh) with his new partner and while most of the film is relatively realistic with a nicely paced script, there are one or two eye-rolling moments.
 They just amp up the drama for comedic effect.

 Overall Life Of The Party is a well-written comedy and one that you can sit back with a glass of wine and watch to your heart's content.
-You'll laugh and enjoy it but it won't win any awards.
+Melissa McCarthy (Nine Perfect Strangers) is her usual fabulous self, you'll laugh and enjoy it but it won't win any awards.
 It's a feel-good movie that sets out to entertain and that's exactly what it does.